 PARKING REVENUES - The City operates parking lots and garages which generate revenues.
 From FY 05/06 through FY 08/09, revenues from fines and penalties increased significantly due to increases in enforcement.
 Increases in parking fees for daily parking and quarterly permits were approved and implemented in FY 07/08 (50% increase effective January 1, 2008).
 For FY 10/11, total revenues of \$812,488, a 4.6% increase from FY 09/10, were built largely on growth in permits and daily parking and approved rate increases effective July 1, 2010.
 The increase in FY 11/12 is due to increased fines and late charges based on implemented adjudication procedures, and to a full year of fees from the First Street Parking Deck.
 No additional fee increases are projected at this time.
-Estimated FY 2018 parking revenue stays relatively stable.
-FY 2019 parking revenues are projected to stay consistent to FY 2018 estimated revenues.
+Estimated FY 2019 parking revenue increased by approximately 4.5%, while FY 2020 parking revenues are projected to remain stable.